-The School has two copy machines.
+The Steve Hicks School of Social Work has two copy machines.
 One is located in the copier room on the third floor of SSW (3.102) and one is located in the mailroom in the south wing (2.204).
 The codes to use are posted on the machines.
-In addition to those, CSWR also has a copy machine (3.200) to be used for research projects.
-For assistance with the School copiers, please see Susie Marsh (SSW 2.222) for 2nd floor copier and Cindy Maciel-Reyes (SSW 3.116A) for 3rd floor copier.
+In addition to those, the Office of the Associate Dean for Research also has a copy machine (3.200) to be used for research projects.
+For assistance with the copiers, please see Susie Marsh (SSW 2.222) for 2nd floor copier and Cindy Maciel-Reyes (SSW 3.116A) for 3rd floor copier.
 Both copiers also have scanning and emailing capabilities.
 You can add your own email address to those machines or contact Chief Business Officer in the Dean’s Administrative Offices to have your email added.

-Copy codes for the School copiers are issued at the Dean’s Office.
-CSWR also issues and maintains copier charges and codes.
+Copy codes for the school copiers are issued at the Dean’s Office.
+The Office of the Associate Dean for Research also issues and maintains copier charges and codes.
 Users should be careful to use the proper code for the proper purpose so that the correct account is charged at the end of the month.

 |Adjunct Office||SSW 3.104A||232-2165|